Grab, Uber’s rival in Southeast Asia, pulls in strategic investment from Hyundai

 Grab has run autonomous vehicle pilots in Singapore with MIT-spinout Nutonomy — which is now owned by Delphi — and it is also working with Drive.ai following an investment in the U.S. startup, but it hasn’t done much with EVs thus far.

-Hyundai also has services operational in the Netherlands and Austria, but a partnership with Grab — which claims more than two million drivers and over 70 million consumer app downloads — would represent its most significant consumer exposure to date.
+Hyundai also has services operational in the Netherlands and Austria, but a partnership with Grab — which claims 2.3 million drivers and 77 million consumer app downloads — would represent its most significant consumer exposure to date.

 Uber doesn’t provide comparative figures for its business in Southeast Asia, but Grab appears — at this point — to be ahead in a region that is widely seen as nascent but with growth potential.